Yoga Classes

 Mindful Yoga

 In this class we combine asanas (postures) with meditation.
-The first part of the class will be a dynamic flow, that aims to prepare the body and focus the mind.
+The first part of the class will be a slow and gentle flow, that aims to prepare the body and focus the mind.
 After the mind is settled through movement, we will be ready for the second part, where you will be led through a guided meditation.
 This class is suitable for all levels, and for whoever is looking to incorporate some meditation in their yoga practice

 Yin Yoga